-In certain special circumstances, a service may apply to the local CCC to retain the registration beyond 4 weeks to 6/12weeks.
+In certain special circumstances, a service may apply to Pobal to retain the registration beyond 4 weeks to 6/12weeks.
 (Please see Table 3 for situations which qualify for 'special circumstances').
-The relevant CCC may seek supporting proof of special circumstances.
+Pobal may seek supporting proof of special circumstances.
 Acceptable proofs may include a letter or medical certificate which can be uploaded onto the system by the provider (as provided by and with the agreement of the parent).

-Where possible providers should apply to the relevant CCC for special circumstances prior to end of 4th week of absence.
+Where possible providers should apply to Pobal for special circumstances prior to end of 4th week of absence.